Homogenization of a Random Walk on a Graph in $\mathbb{R}^d$: An approach to predict macroscale diffusivity in media with finescale obstructions and interactions: Numerical experiments

 If the mean path length of the random walk is negligible relative to the spacing between obstructions, then one may approximate the random walk by a Brownian motion with reflections.
 In this case, the probability density function satisfies the diffusion equation with no flux boundary conditions on the obstruction boundaries.
 This will justify the use of PDE homogenization theory.
 However, if the mean path length is not sufficiently smaller than the obstruction spacing, the nonzero path length effects need to be investigated.
 We consider this case by examining a random walk on a subset of a lattice where the jump size is comparable to the obstruction spacing (see Figure~\ref{fig:graph-pd-cell}).
 We calculate the effective diffusivity coefficients for the graph in~\eqref{eqn:graph_sq_obs} with successively decreasing path (edge) lengths.
 Let

 The obstructed area remains constant, but the path length is repeatedly halved.
 The results in Figure~\ref{fig:pathlengtheffects} show that $D_e$ varies significantly for different $h$ and thus the choice of path length is meaningful.
-Additionally, the effective diffusivity coefficients appear to converge that the effective diffusivity predicted by PDE homogenization.
+Additionally, as $h \to 0+$, the effective diffusivity of the graph random walk model appears to converge to the effective diffusivity predicted by PDE homogenization.
 This suggests a ``backdoor'' approach wherein one might approximate PDE homogenization via homogenizing a graph with a very fine mesh or path length.